 Just to make things confusing some shops will treat a double as double everything keeping the proportions the same.
 To get around this, you can order your drink normally and ask for an “extra shot”.

 This is a restricted shot.
 Less water is allowed to come through the coffee grounds and should take the same time as half a regular pull.
 This is approximately a 1/2 ounce (15 mL) pull, specifically, the first half of a regular shot, using the same quantity of coffee grounds as a regular shot.
+You can find a guide for how to pull a ristretto here.

 This is an extra long pull allowing approximately twice as much water through the same amount of coffee as normally used for a single shot.
 This will be somewhat over extracted.
 It’s about a 2-3 ounce shot.